gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 ##### !end-answer

+##### !hint
+A modular approach includes more than just the number of contractors working in the same program.
+There are _multiple_ correct answers.
+##### !end-hint

+##### !explanation-correct:
+Modular contracting will look different almost every time it is used - there are many variables that can be customized ranging from:
+* Number of awards,
+* Number of contracts,
+* Periods of performance,
+* Start/stop dates of the various contracts,
+* Split of work between Government and contractors, and
+* Utilizing a wide variety of contracting approaches.
+##### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->